halfdane/battleship/README.md

-# Schiffe versenken: A simple battleship game
+# A simple battleship game

 In this game two players take turns in shooting the opponent's ships.
 Depending on ship type, they can take two to 5 direct hits before sinking,